 Are there magazines that rarely publish from the slush pile?
 Yes.
 Are there magazines that only publish writers with prestigious bios?
 Yes.
 Does it do you any good to spend time stressing over that and will it be a barrier to you publishing your work?
 No.

-There are hundreds of literary magazines out there (a google search just informed me it’s thousands!) and most read every submission sent to them in a desperate attempt to find work they love.
+There are hundreds of literary magazines out there (a google search just informed me it’s thousands!) and most of them read every submission they get in a desperate attempt to find work they love.
 And despite any rumors to the contrary, editors do love discovering new writers.

 6-It’s of no value to you to have your writing affirmed by anyone besides your best friend and your writing group